WGribaa/Winning-DeepFake-Review/README.md

 A basic convolutional network is not designed with a fixed architecture in mind.
 This architecture might represent the most important hyperparameter.

 Changing this hyperparameter, which actually is multiple, means scaling through three different dimensions :
-- width: more parameter per convolution layer, mostly meaning more channels, makes the model more sensible to fine details, without compromising too much on the time perfomance.
+- width: more parameter per convolution layer, mostly meaning more channels, makes the model more sensible to fine details, without compromising too much on the time performance.
 - depth: more layers of convolution (and potentially other treatments) makes the model more able to capture complex features.
-But it also increase the likelihood of the gradient vanishing, and makes it more time intensive.
+But it also increases the likelihood of the gradient vanishing, and makes it more time intensive.
-- resolution: more input features obviously means more details and better accuracy, but the quickly gets very prohibitive.
+- resolution: more input features obviously means more details and better accuracy, but the time to compute quickly gets very prohibitive.

-Efficient net is a convolution neural network where each of these dimensions has a factor (alpha, beta and gamma) which can be tuned ; its goals is to get the best combination to offer the best accuracy/time compromise to tune the actual parameters.
-A fourth parameter phi is necessary : the coumpound coefficient which indicate how much computational resources can be put into it.
+Efficient net is a convolution neural network where each of these dimensions has a factor (alpha, beta and gamma) which can be tuned ; its goal is to get the best combination to offer the best accuracy/time compromise to tune the actual parameters.
+A fourth parameter phi is necessary : the compound coefficient which indicates how much computational resources can be put into it.

 <p><img src="images/efficientnet.png"/></p>

 To optimize the process of finding an efficient architecture, a mathematical relation between those parameters was found.
 Hence the EfficientNet.

 EfficientNet is the main trained model used here to make the final predictions.
-It is given the extracted images of faces which were previously cropped and tranformed.
+It is given the extracted images of faces which were previously cropped and transformed.

 ### b.
 Multi Task Cascaded CNN (Facenet) <a name="facenet">

 It is a network that is composed of 3 separate networks : P-Net, R-Net and O-Net.
-Each of them have a specific task which work towards the goal of the whole network : localizing faces and facial landmarks.
+Each of them have a specific task which works towards the goal of the whole network : localizing faces and facial landmarks.

 All three aim to do three tasks, but at different levels, thus the specificity of each of those sub-networks.
 Those tasks are face classification, regression of the facial boundaries (as rectangles, called bounding boxes) and facial landmarks (eyes, mouth, nose).